ppy/osu-wiki/wiki/Tournaments/POT/1/en.md

 1. Beatmap scoring is based on **[ScoreV2](/wiki/Gameplay/Score#scorev2).**
 2. The mapsets for each round will be announced by the Tournament Management in advance before the actual matches take place.
 3. Match schedules will be predetermined by the Tournament Management.
-If there are any player(s) who are unable to attend the current schedule for any reason, all other affected players may apply and settle for a reschedule at the `#ganti-jadwal` channel in the tournament's Discord server.
+If there are any players who are unable to attend the current schedule for any reason, all other affected players may apply and settle for a reschedule at the `#ganti-jadwal` channel in the tournament's Discord server.
 4. A referee will create a multiplayer room 10 minutes in advance and will start to send out invites.
 5. If a player does not show up within **10 minutes** of the start time, their opponent wins by default.
 6. If no staff or referee is available, the match will be postponed.